pygfx/pylinalg/CONVENTIONS.md

 conventions, you can then use `matrix_make_look_at` to easily create a new rotation matrix that makes the car look in another direction.

+For the view matrix:

+* The _negative_ Z axis is the viewing direction.
+* The positive Y axis is the up direction.
+* The positive X axis is the right direction.

+For NDC/clip space:

+* The positive Z axis is the viewing direction and ranges from [0, 1].
+* The positive Y axis is the up direction and ranges from [-1, 1].
+* The positive X axis is the right direction and ranges from [-1, 1].

 # Memory layout conventions

 Row-major can mean two things: